baetyl/baetyl/docs/develop/How-to-develop-a-customize-module.md

 # Customize Module

-Read [Build Baetyl From Source](../install/Build-from-Source.md) before developing custom modules to understand Baetyl's build environment requirements.
+Read [Install Baetyl from source](../install/Install-from-source.md) before developing custom modules to understand the build environment of Baetyl.

 Custom modules do not limit the development language.
 Understand these conventions below to integrate custom modules better and faster.